powerhousepro69/videoinfox/readme.md

 I forgot to refresh the clipboard variable $pasteclip in the following options:

-d - Download List   &nbsp; v - View List  &nbsp;  l- View Logs
+d - Download List   &nbsp; v - View List  &nbsp;  l - View Logs

 The user was forced to press enter after copying to the clipboard for the above options to work.
 Now those 3 features refresh the clipboard variable upon entering those options.